F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/via-dns/new_stack/README.md

 ### Post-deployment application configuration

-Note: Steps are for an example application on port 443
+Note: Steps are for an example application on port 443 when behind an ALB (Azure Load Balancer)

-1. Add a "Health Probe" to the ALB (Azure Load Balancer) for port 443, you can choose TCP or HTTP depending on your needs.
+1. Add a "Health Probe" to the ALB for port 443, you can choose TCP or HTTP depending on your needs.
 This queries each BIG-IP at that port to determine if it is available for traffic.
 2. Add a "Load Balancing Rule" to the ALB where the port is 443 and the backend port is also 443 (assuming you are using same port on the BIG-IP), make sure the backend pool is selected (there should only be one backend pool which was created and is managed by the VM Scale set)
 3. Add an "Inbound Security Rule" to the Network Security Group (NSG) for port 443 as the NSG is added to the subnet where the BIG-IP VE(s) are deployed - You could optionally just remove the NSG from the subnet as the VM Scale Set is fronted by the ALB.